acquiringlabs/acquiring/docs/index.md

-# Acquiring
+# README

-Payment Orchestration Library for Python.
+Acquiring is a Payment Orchestration Library for Python.

 ## Overview